center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

    Pyramid of Pain - Created by David Bianco [#f1]_

-Detection engineers can leverage the Pyramid of Pain to understand how :ref:`precise<Precision>` or :ref:`robust<Robustness>` their analytics are when detecting dversarial behavior.
+Detection engineers can leverage the Pyramid of Pain to understand how :ref:`precise<Precision>` or :ref:`robust<Robustness>` their analytics are when detecting adversarial behavior.
 A detection analytic focused on identifying hash values will be precise in detecting a snapshot of malware but will not detect a variant of that malware that has been altered by an adversary.
 A detection at the tool level might be robust in detecting specific implementations of a technique but could create more false positives, pick benign user activity, and alert on system generated noise if the implemented tool is native to the OS.
 Some analytics might use a combination of various indicators to increase both the precision and :ref:`recall<Recall>` of an adversary attack.